How long does it take your lungs to heal from vaping?

 The vape aerosol therefore includes all the above as well as ultrafine particles.

-The vaper then inhales all these chemicals and elements into their lungs when they inhale.
+The vaper then inhales all these chemicals and elements into their lungs when they inhale, raising the risk of lung damage from vaping over time.

 What does vaping do to your lungs?